3 Day Hridaya Silent Meditation Retreat

 Where is the retreat located?
 How do I get there?

-The retreat is located on Whidbey Island.
-You can take a ferry from Mukilteo or Port Angeles, WA.
-Directions will be provided after registration
+The retreat is located in Sequim, WA.
+Directions will be provided after registration.

 What have people experienced in silent retreats?